runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_7_advanced_topics/README.md

     + In the plot below we also plot the mean lateral line through the gradient from x = +-14mm at z = 40 to 48 mm.
 Theoretically, this should go from 0 to -50 dB, which one is most correct?

+%%# Part VI: Calculate the contrast ratio for DAS and CF
+    Calculate the contrast ratio for DAS and CF and discuss these results in relation to the response to the gradient in V.